 The 2009 Ghostbusters video game appeared out of nowhere.
 It was as if Goza had appeared in front of Atari and asked them to choose their own destructor, except instead of being destroyed by Stay Puft Marshmallow Man they’d be showered in praise and wealth … a bit like when Stay Puft explodes at the end of the movie.

 Where were we?
-Oh yes, the 2009 video game is also widely considered to be canon by the fandom, and up until the last few weeks, it was often described as being the third instalment in the franchise.
+Oh yes, the 2009 video game is also widely considered to be canon by the fandom, and up until recently, it was often described as being the third instalment in the franchise.
 That’s some pretty high praise for a video game.

 GHOSTBUSTERS: SANCTUM OF SLIME (2011)